Protect -For safety in case of emergency-

 Displaying results of the tests

-Overall evaluation of collision safety performance
+Overall evaluation of collision safety performance (Full-wrap frontal, New offset, Side)

 Neck injury protection for rear-end collision performance evaluation